SixArm/sixarm-company-consulting-agreement/README.md

 A separate Statement of Work ("SOW") may describe the Work, such as any plans, deliverables, milestones, specifications, work breakdown structures, etc.

+Note: We suggest using a Statement of Work for longer-range planning and for larger-scope projects and programmes.

 ### 3.3.
 Work Order

 A separate Work Order ("WO") may describe the Work, such as any plans, deliverables, milestones, specifications, work breakdown structures, etc.

+Note: We suggest using a Work Order for shorter-range planning and for shorter-scope projects and programmes.

 ### 3.4.
 Fees and Payments Agreement